-Master of Science in Mental Health Counseling (MSMHC) Accreditation The Master of Science Mental Health Counseling Program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The Master of Science Mental Health Counseling program is accredited by The Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 MSMHC Pathway to Ed.D.

-MSMHC students may enroll in a maximum of four doctorate level courses (12 credits) that will meet the requirements of the MS in Mental Health Counseling which also satisfying coursework requirements for the Educational Doctorate in Counseling Education and Supervision.
+MSMHC students may enroll in a maximum of four doctorate level courses (12 credits) that will meet the requirements of the MS in Mental Health Counseling, which also satisfies coursework requirements for the Educational Doctorate in Counseling Education and Supervision.
 Students will be approved by the graduate faculty to enroll in doctorate level graduate course(s).
-The following coursework is available to approved MSMHC graduate students: Educational Doctorate Courses MSMHC Equivalent Courses COUN 720 Clinical Trauma Inf Coun Sub for COUN 580 Truma and Crisis COUN 750 Brain, Behavior, and Psychopharm Sub for COUN 650 Psychopharm for Counselors COUN 772 Health Care Promotion, Policy, Ethics COUN 715 Supervision Foundations Sub for MSMHC Concentration Area
+The following coursework is available to approved MSMHC graduate students:

+Educational Doctorate Courses MSMHC Equivalent Courses COUN 715 Supervision Foundations COUN 750 Brain, Behavior, and Psychopharmacology Sub for COUN 650 Psychopharmacology for Counselors COUN 720 Clinical Trauma Informed Counseling Sub for COUN 580 Trauma and Crisis COUN 772 Health Care Promotion, Policy, Ethics Sub for MSMHC Concentration Area